-Equitable property distribution is the means by which property and assets are divided when a couple divorces.
+Equitable property distribution is the means by which property, assets, and liabilities are divided when a couple divorces.
 Equitable does not necessarily mean equal, but often times it does end up being an equal division of things accumulated during the marriage.

 The intention is to make the division fair for everyone involved, which usually means equal division unless there is a reason for it to be unequal.
 Keep in mind, not only are assets and property divided equitably, so are debts.